antgon/microdaq/README.md

     utime.sleep_ms(500)
 ```
-Running `microdaq` will detect and plot the two signals.
-In this figure,
+**MicroDAQ** will detect and plot the two signals.
+In this figure, the
-the top trace is the ambient temperature (in degrees C) and the bottom
+top trace is the ambient temperature (in degrees C) and the bottom trace
-trace is the relative ambient light intensity (in volts):
+is the relative ambient light intensity (in volts):

 ![Two signals](img/two_signals.png)